nus-cs2103/website-base/admin/index-tee3201-fragment.md

 <div class="indented" id="lectures-info">

 %%:far-clock:%% Tuesdays 1800-2130<br>
-%%:fas-map-marker-alt:%% Venue: online (optional E4-04-02)<br>
+%%:fas-map-marker-alt:%% Venue: E4-04-02<br>

 **A TEE3201 lecture + tutorial time is divided into three parts**, as follows:

 * 1800-1900: Do exercises related to previous week topics.
 Consult prof (via MS Teams) if you encounter problems.
-* 1900-2000: Short Zoom lecture, introducing topics for the current week.
-After that, watch the pre-recorded videos and the textbook sections provided.
+* 1900-2000: Short lecture/briefing, introducing topics for the current week.<br>
+  Delivered in ==hybrid mode (i.e., you can attend F2F, join via Zoom, or watch the recording later)==.
+After that, watch the pre-recorded videos and follow the textbook sections provided.
-* 2000-2130: You can stay back and do exercises for the current week.
-Consult prof/TA (F2F or using MS Teams) for help as needed.<br>
+* 2000-2130: Optionally, you can stay back and do exercises for the current week.
+Consult prof/TA (F2F or using MS Teams) for help, as needed.<br>

 **{{ icon_slides }} Lecture slides will be uploaded to Canvas after the lecture**, usually by midnight of the same day. **Lecture slides are not suitable to be used as reference materials** as they have been <tooltip content="i.e., heavy use of graphics and animations">optimized for lecture delivery</tooltip> instead.